strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 #### Deploying the Postgres and Keycloak that stores state to Postgres

-First, we need a stable filesystem that is remounted if Postgres pod is deleted, and restored:
+First, we need a stable filesystem that is remounted if the Postgres pod is deleted, and recreated:

     kubectl apply -f postgres-pv.yaml